antonsjava/sb-splitter-plugin/README.md

   can be application dependencies.

   The plugin uses two ways to identify 'application' jars.
-   - list names of those jars. (todo: possibility to name jar with asterix wildcard)
+   - list names of those jars. (wildcards '*' and '?' can be used)
-   - specify package prefixes stored in those jars.
+   - specify package prefixes stored in those jars. (if your modules has packages like org.company.project.... you can specify prefix like org.company)

 ### Assemble files for docker build